 If you were asked what you think are the five largest Swiss watch brands by market share, which brands would you list?
+The popularity of certain luxury watches such as the Rolex Daytona has almost guaranteed their respective brands a spot on the list, but what about some of the others?
 Earlier this year, Morgan Stanley and Swiss consultancy firm LuxeConsult released a report outlining the biggest players in the Swiss watch market for 2018.
 Here’s what they found.

 The Billionaire’s Club Includes Seven Members

 According to the report, the Swiss watch market is comprised of 350 brands, which collectively achieved CHF51.8 billion (US$52.37 billion) in retail sales in 2018.
 Of those brands, seven stood out for recording turnover in the billions: Rolex with CHF5.05 billion (US$5.17 billion), Omega with CHF2.34 billion (US$2.39 billion), Cartier with CHF1.66 billion (US$1.7 billion), Longines with CHF1.65 billion (US$1.69 billion), Patek Philippe with CHF1.35 billion (US$1.38 billion), Tissot with CHF1.05 billion (US$1.07 billion), and Audemars Piguet with CHF1.03 billion (US$1.05 billion).

 No surprise, but Rolex leads the charge here with more than double the turnover and implied retail value of runner-up Omega.